DanelBanel/leetcode_tasks/README.md

 New tasks are supposed to be added in the [tasks](tasks/) folder, and during committing, a pre-commit hook creates the symbolic link if it does not exists.
 This is done by looking at the file ending and finding the appropriate folder.

 ## TODO list
+- [ ] TODO fix the programming folders mirrors.
+It should not be symlinks (or could it?) between tasks folder and the programming language specific folders, but should be kept in track.
+Symlinks does not work on windows (even through WSL)
 - [ ] README info on below
 - [ ] Import remaning tasks and create tests https://leetcode.com/problemset/?status=AC&page=1
     - [x] 1